Editor's Note: Thank you for your interest, this offer expired and is no longer available.

 Chase Sapphire Preferred credit cardholders earn points for every dollar spent on purchases.
 The Ink Plus Business Card and Ink Bold Business Charge Card are two of the company's small business cards.
 Southwest Airlines offers more than 3,400 flights each day to 73 domestic cities in 38 states.

-The Ultimate Rewards program partner list also includes other travel vendors such as United MileagePlus, Amtrak, British Airways, IHG, Hyatt Hotels and Resorts, Korean Air and Marriott.
+The Ultimate Rewards program partner list also includes other travel vendors such as United MileagePlus, British Airways, IHG, Hyatt Hotels and Resorts, Korean Air and Marriott.
 Cardholders can book travel through the company's website.
 The program touts no blackout dates or restrictions, and rewards points never expire.